Postgraduate Teaching Assistant (Quantitative Research Methods) - School of Sport, Exercise and Health Sciences

 Only individuals with existing rights to work and study in the UK can be considered, as the role does not meet the requirements for visa sponsorship under UK immigration regulations.

 Application and Interview:

-Interviews will be held on the following dates:
+Interviews will be held on Thursday 12 August

 - Only those candidates who are invited to attend for interview will be required to complete an application form for PhD study, therefore applications should only be submitted by the invited candidates, when asked.